MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/8_AzureApps/demos/1_fromMulti-containerWebApp_toAKS.md

 </details>

+> [!NOTE]
+> If you have any questions or need further clarification, please reach out to your Microsoft account team or contact Microsoft directly: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME) for additional support and guidance, or

 | Component | Role |
 | --- | --- |
 | Containers | Lightweight, `portable units that package code, dependencies, and runtime together`. |